 When should you talk to a lawyer after a rear-end crash?

 Not every rear-end accident requires a lawyer.
-But you should strongly consider legal help if you needed emergency care, ongoing treatment, missed work, have persistent pain, are being blamed for the crash, or were offered a settlement before the full extent of the injuries became clear.
+But you should strongly consider legal help if you needed emergency care, ongoing treatment, an MRI, injections, surgery, missed work, have persistent pain, are being blamed for the crash, or were offered a settlement before the full extent of the injuries became clear.

 Talk to McHargue & Jones today